The Complete Guide to Private Mortgages (Part 2)

 Renovations: Taking out a loan for home renovations isn’t always easy, as you need access to a large sum of money.
-A second mortgage allows you to access your home’s equity, and get the work done.
-In many cases, you have now increased the value of your home and could then look at refinancing your first mortgage at a higher amount in order to pay out the more expensive second mortgage.
+A second mortgage allows you to access your home’s equity, and get the necessary work done, like a new Heater Installation, pipe fixing, new flooring, etc. In many cases, you have now increased the value of your home and could then look at refinancing your first mortgage at a higher amount in order to pay out the more expensive second mortgage.

 To Buy Another Property: Another popular reason for a second mortgage is to fund the down payment for the purchase of an income or vacation property.
 Traditional banks usually require a 20% down payment for the purchase of a second home.
 Therefore borrowing against your primary residence or another rental property is an excellent way to “leverage funds” to buy this new asset.

 For Investing Purposes: You know the saying….
 “It takes money to make money”.
 Accessing funds through a second mortgage can often be a great strategy, as long as you also have a strong exit strategy to pay back this more expensive short term loan.

 Financing Education: A second mortgage can be used to go back to school.
 It can also be used to help pay for your kids’ education.
 Since better education can equate to a better paying job, it could be a great investment.